jackbryant/fireworks/README.md

 The hardware consists of a Rasperry Pi running Ruby 2.0

-Functionally the project works as explained however we have not finished work on the front-end.
+Functionally, the project works as explained, however, we have not finished work on the front-end.
 If you wish to contribute to the project, clone the Github repo, run bundle install, rake db:create and rake db:migrate in the command line, work your magic then send us a pull request.

 You can find the application at [here](http://launchit.herokuapp.com).